-Desiree Serrano is Senior Counsel in Lozano Smith's Los Angeles office.
+Desiree Serrano is a Partner in Lozano Smith's Los Angeles office.
 Her practice focuses on the student, labor & employment and government relations aspects of education law.
 Ms. Serrano has extensive experience as general legal counsel for school districts.
 She presents trainings on a number of topics to school employees such as sexual harassment, discipline, cyberbullying, student searches, transgender student rights, contract drafting, Brown Act, and the Americans with Disabilities Act.

 She provides legal advice to administrators on personnel matters such as discipline, layoffs, discrimination complaints, disability accommodations, and leaves, in addition to preparing responses to DFEH and EEOC complaints and negotiating settlement agreements.
 She also has substantial experience with student issues including records, discipline, searches and constitutional issues.

 While in Law School, Ms. Serrano worked as a Law Clerk for San Diego Unified School District, Mexican American Legal Defense and Educational Fund and the Children's Law Center of Los Angeles.
 She was also a Mediation Intern for the National Conflict Resolution Center and a Land Use Intern for the City of San Diego.

 Ms. Serrano is a member of the California Bar and involved with the California Council of School Attorneys.